treolabs/treopim/docs/en/user-guide/search-and-filtering.md

 # Search and Filtering

 Search and filtering allow you to quickly focus on the records you want to see.
-These sections are automatically available on each entity [list](./views-and-panels.md#list-view) or [plate](./views-and-panels.md#plate-view) view page:
+These sections are automatically available on each entity [list](./views-and-panels.md#list-view) view page:

 ![Search and filtering](../../_assets/search-and-filtering/search-filter.jpg)
 *Search and filtering on the products list view page*